 Country Risk

-The Branch must ensure that the total amount of its exposures to a counterparty, specific industries, geographies or types of customers does not exceed trading and non-trading limits as set by the HO in accordance with the RAS.
+The Branch must ensure that the total amount of its exposures to a counterparty, specific industries, geographies or types of customers does not exceed trading and non-trading country risk limits as set by the HO in accordance with the RAS.
+All country risk limits will be allocated to CNCBLB by HO, in accordance with the approved global exposure to specific countries.

 The RAS is set in accordance with the DOA provided by HO.